 Although Jim remains very functional, Karen says her worries – about money, the responsibilities she compares to those of a single parent, and how rapidly his disease will progress – are exhausting.
 However, she remains practical.

 “They say you go through a grief process – anger, denial, all of those things, and what’s been funny is I have just become realistic about it and the reason is because of my kids,” she said.
 “I can’t live in denial.
 I really had to put a lot of emotion away just because I can’t sit around all day feeling sorry for him and for me.
 I have to pay all the bills, keep the kids and the house organized, work full-time, and I don’t have time to go through all those things like you do when it’s an older parent or older spouse.”

-If you care for a loved one with dementia or Alzheimer's, Homewatch CareGivers assembled a list of dementia care tips to provide advice and guidance.
+If you care for a loved one with dementia or Alzheimer's, visit our dementia care tips to provide advice and guidance.